The Empress (hotel): History

 The Chateauesque was designed by Francis Rattenbury for Canadian Pacific Hotels as a terminus hotel for Canadian Pacific's steamship line, whose main terminal was just a block away.
 The hotel was to serve business people and visitors to Victoria, but later as Canadian Pacific ceased its passenger services to the city, the hotel was successfully remarketed as a resort to tourists.
 Victoria emerged as a tourist destination beginning in the mid-to-late 1920s.

-The hotel was built between 1904 and 1908, opening for service in that year.
+The hotel was built between 1904 and 1908, opening for service in that year and named for Queen Victoria, who was also Empress of India.
 Additional wings were added between 1909 and 1914, and in 1928.
 In 1919, Edward, Prince of Wales attended a gala at the hotel's Crystal Ballroom.

 In the 1930s, Shirley Temple arrived accompanied by her parents amid rumours that she had fled from California because of kidnapping threats, a story borne from the presence of two huge bodyguards who took the room opposite hers and always left their door open.
 On May 30, 1939, King George VI and Queen Elizabeth attended a luncheon at the Empress during their 1939 royal tour of Canada.

 Until 1960 the hotel did not have a sign above the front entrance.
 In 1965, debate to tear down The Empress to make room for a more modern, functional high-rise hotel surfaced.
 One local newspaper warned that, "Without this splendid relic of the Edwardian era, literally tens of thousands of tourists will never return.
 This is the Mecca, this is the heart and soul of the city."
 However, on 10 June 1966, the hotel's ownership announced that they would not be demolished, but would embark on a $4 million renovation and refurbishment program, playfully dubbed Operation Teacup.